Sakshika08/devops-notes/Terraform/Revision-Notes.md

   value = aws_instance.web.id
 }
 ```

+**Terraform Environment Variables**
+Use TF_VAR_<variable_name> to pass variable values from the shell or CI/CD pipeline without storing them in Terraform code.
+Commonly used for environment-specific values and secrets.

+Environment variables are used to externalize application configuration such as URLs, ports, credentials, and environment-specific settings, avoiding hardcoding and improving portability across environments.

+---

 ## 6. Terraform tfvars
 **variables.tf** defines variables, while **terraform.tfvars** provides actual values for those variables during deployment.
 ```variable "instance_type" {}```